Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-Switzerland is part of the Schengen area with many other European countries.
+Switzerland is part of the Schengen Area, along with many other European countries, meaning you can enter Switzerland without a visa in some cases.

 Entry and exit conditions can change at short notice.
 Contact an embassy or consulate of Switzerland for the latest details about visas, currency and customs.